What to expect on your education visit

 You can find more details on open sites, indoor spaces, and other facilities available for education groups using the list of our open sites and links to our property pages below.

 We’ll always follow the latest government guidance, and if anything changes we’ll update this page to let you know our plans.

 - To make the planning process as easy as possible, make sure you check our Plan Your School Trip section at the bottom of our site pages for updated information on the facilities at the site, as well as our free resources.

 - You’ll need to book your visit at least 14 days in advance.
 Please check our terms and conditions for full details.

 - Some of our staff and volunteers may continue to wear face coverings.

 - Please check availability in advance if you require access to equipment, such as audio guides and handling items, or facilities, such as lifts, wheelchairs and mobility scooters.

 - To help with planning, you can download a copy of our Risk Assessment: Managing Education Visits during the Covid-19 Pandemic, as well as copies of our Discovery Visit Risk Assessments and Hazard Information sheets on our site pages.

 Preparing for your visit

 You’ll receive your booking confirmation by email from our education bookings team with details of your visit permit.
 Just bring this with you, either on your mobile device or as a print out to show to a member of staff on entry.

-If you haven’t received an email confirmation please get in touch.
+Without a valid booking confirmation, we won’t be able to let you in.
 Please make sure you have read our education visit Terms and Conditions ahead of your visit.